wapitadkra2/datasci_assignments/README.md

 ### Instructions

-1. Fork this repo if you have not already done so.
+1. If you have not already done so, fork this repo and clone it to your computer.
 2. In your local copy create a personal 'dropbox'
     1. create an empty folder named "lastname\_firstname" (ex. casillas\_joseph).
 Put it inside ```misc > students```.